HridayPatney/HridayPatney/README.md

-Hi , Im Hriday Patney
-I'm a first year student at NSIT im studying computer science engineering with artifical intelligence im a beginner and am currently trying to learn c++
+Hi , Im Hriday Patney a first year student at NSIT and i'm studying computer science engineering with artifical intelligence. im a beginner and am currently trying to learn c++

 <!---